-- 9.7 The supervisor monitors and supervises insurers on an on-going basis, based on regular communication with the insurer, information obtained through supervisory reporting and analysis of market and other relevant information. - 9.7.1 The supervisor should be proactive and forward-looking in conducting effective off-site monitoring, and not rely only on historical data.
-The results will influence the supervisory plan and help determine the content, nature, timing and frequency of on-site inspections as well as enable the early detection of problems so that prompt corrective action can be taken before such problems become more serious.

-- 9.7.2 The supervisor should analyse information received from insurers in a timely manner.
-Analysis by the supervisor may provide a deeper understanding of developing trends affecting an insurer and its customers, its risk tolerance and its strategy.
-Analysis by business lines may provide insights into the insurer's risk profile and business model and practices. - 9.7.3 The supervisor should establish and follow written procedures for the analysis and monitoring of the supervisory reports that it receives.
-These may be conducted by individual supervisory staff using monitoring tools and/or specialised analysts/actuaries, as appropriate. - 9.7.4 The supervisor should establish procedures for assessing the valuation of assets, liabilities and technical provisions including reviewing and analysing actuarial reports and audit reports (whether internal or external) and other reports as necessary, both quantitative and qualitative.20 - 9.7.5 Off-site monitoring should include a risk-based analysis on various risks relevant to the insurer such as credit, market, underwriting, reserving, liquidity, operational, conduct of business, legal, strategic and reputational risk. - 9.7.6 Off-site monitoring should cover all material entities in a group, including non-regulated entities.
-Where the supervisor does not have direct supervisory power, or only limited power for the off-site monitoring of non-regulated entities, including a holding company, the supervisor should at a minimum review the potential adverse impact on the insurer of such non-regulated entities. - 9.7.7 Further examples of how Standard 9.7 and the guidance under it can be pursued can be found in the Annex to this ICP.
+- 9.5 The supervisor monitors insurers on an ongoing basis, based on communication with the insurer and analysis of information obtained through supervisory reporting as well as market and other relevant information. - 9.5.1 The supervisor should be proactive and forward-looking in conducting effective off-site monitoring, and not rely only on historical data.
+The supervisor should analyse information obtained in a timely manner. - 9.5.2 The results of off-site monitoring should influence the supervisory plan and help determine the content, nature, timing and frequency of on-site inspections.
+Off-site monitoring may also enable the early detection of problems so that prompt and appropriate supervisory responses can be taken before such problems become more serious. - 9.5.3 Analysis by the supervisor may provide a deeper understanding of developing trends affecting an insurer and its customers.
+Analysis by business lines, customer grouping and/or distribution channels may provide insights into the insurer's overall risk profile. - 9.5.4 The supervisor should establish and follow documented procedures for the analysis and monitoring of the supervisory reporting that it receives.
+These may be conducted by individual supervisory staff using monitoring tools and/or specialised resources, as appropriate. - 9.5.5 Examples of ways in which this Standard and its corresponding guidance can be pursued include the following [see text in Annex].